-Information on Bipolar, Hyperthymia, Cyclothymia, Depression and other Mood disorders is scattered through this blog and I will continue to add to those posts.
+Information on Bipolar, Hyperthymia, Cyclothymia, Depression, and Other Mood disorders is scattered through this blog and I will continue to add to those posts.
 Check the categories list to the right.
-To make Bipolar Family posts easier to find there soon will be a separate post devoted to links on this blogs and others places on the subjects of mood disorders.
+To make Bipolar Family posts easier to find there soon will be a separate post devoted to links on this blog and other places on the subjects of mood disorders.

 Staying connected with David Joel Miller

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.

 Story Bureau is a thrilling Dystopian Post-Apocalyptic adventure in the Surviving the Apocalypse series.